DataFire/Integrations/integrations/generated/google_doubleclicksearch/README.md

   redirect_uri: ""
 });

-google_doubleclicksearch.reports.generate({}).then(data => {
+.then(data => {
   console.log(data);
 });
 ```

 ## Description

-Reports and modifies your advertising data in DoubleClick Search (for example, campaigns, ad groups, keywords, and conversions).
+The Search Ads 360 API allows developers to automate uploading conversions and downloading reports from Search Ads 360.

 ## Actions